MichaelClerx/cellml-validation/cellml_1_0/README.md

 ![Encapsulation example](encapsulation.svg)

-In CellML 1.0, components can't refer to each other's values.
+In CellML 1.0, components can't refer to each other's variables.
 Instead, if a component X wants to use a value from Y, it defines a _new variable_ in X and gives it an interface of "in".
 It then makes a _connection_ to the variable in Y, which must have an interface of "out".

 - Connections can only be made between siblings, or between parent and child.